 Get set for a unique blend of charm, zaniness, and amazing feats.
 Trulee Odd has amused and thrilled audiences around the world from the time he makes his entrance on a tiny motorcycle to his heart stopping finale.
 You wont want to miss a second as he balances on a unicycle 15 feet in the air as he juggles knives blindfolded.

-In the fall of 2012, Michele Schroder, Director of Entertainment for the carnival, learned that the Barenaked Ladies were original buskers from the 2nd carnival in 1990.
-She knew then that she had to get them to open the 25th anniversary of the carnival in 2013.
-This led to former BNL front man, Steven Page, and early in 2013, the contract was signed.
+Michele Schroder, Director of Entertainment, learning that the Barenaked Ladies appeared at the 2nd Waterloo Busker Carnival (before they coincidentally had a name) was on a mission to have them kickoff the 25th anniversary of the carnival.
+This led to talks with former BNL front man, Steven Page, and early in 2013, the contract was signed.

-On Thursday, August 22, 2013 at 6:30pm, Steven Page performed for a packed Waterloo Public Square and launched the 25th anniversary with a one hour long FREE concert.
+On Thursday, August 22, 2013 at 6:30pm, Steven Page, former front man for Barenaked Ladies performed for a packed Waterloo Public Square and launched the 25th anniversary with a one hour long FREE concert.
 Supported by Canadian cello player and composer, Kevin Fox, he dazzled the audience with BNL favourites that he authored as well as new songs from his solo act.
 At the end of the concert, the crowd chanted "STEVEN.
 STEVEN" and much to their delight he returned to the stage for one final song.

 It was the most electrifying opening in the history of the carnival.
 A relative unknown in 1990, Steven Page, an internationally renowned musician and singer, had returned to celebrate the 25th anniversary in style.